Authentication Handlers

 configuration directives.
 In general, I tend to discourage the use of such

-options.
+*Authoritative options.
 This design of the authentication

 mechanism allows for several different authentication mechanisms to coexist

-simultaneously, so that one could use /etc/passwd
+simultaneously, so that one could use /etc/passwd, SQL tables, and

 LDAP servers all at same time.
 The source which contains the information for